| |

 Call attention to your door with a bright color!

-I chose Victorian Yellow after searching on Pinterest for houses with gray siding.
+I chose a bright yellow after searching on Pinterest for houses with gray siding.
 Pinterest is a great place to find inspiration.
 Just search for house exteriors similar to your color.

 Style doesn’t really matter for this; you’re just looking for colors that work well together.
 Or throw caution to the wind and paint it pink because you love pink!